hasanimran96/Predicting-Consumer-Purchase-intention-using-Twitter-Data/README.md

 ﻿
+# Consumer Intention Prediction
-# FYP-II
+## FYP-II
-## All material related to Final Year Project II will be uploaded here
+### All material related to Final Year Project II will be uploaded here

 # Project Details:
 1. Scrap twitter tweets data and use twitter search API to build a dataset.